-Christine: Yeah, it’s pretty neat, it’s something that not many people really know about.
+Xe: Yeah, it’s pretty neat, it’s something that not many people really know about.
 I only really know about it because of Dave Anderson.

 Naman: Okay.
 So, is there anything else that you think is worth sharing about in general just having a NAS or like building a NAS that you think wasn’t covered, right now?

-Christine: It’s really just a useful thing to have in general, putting or concentrating a whole bunch of storage somewhere on your network.
+Xe: It’s really just a useful thing to have in general, putting or concentrating a whole bunch of storage somewhere on your network.
 And with things like Tailscale this means that you can connect to that storage from anywhere, at least when we’re able to travel again.